Sumnadas12/GoodCabs-Data-Analysis/README.md

 Excel: For data exploration and some analysis.

-📈 Key Insights & Recommendations
+📈 Key Insights & Recommendations:

 1.Introduce loyalty program:
 Introduce a loyalty program to reward repeat customers.
 For example, passengers might get a message saying, “Your 5th ride this month is free!”
 This initiative will encourage customer retention, increase ride frequency, and demonstrate GoodCabs’ commitment to value the loyal passengers.